dehydrated-io/dehydrated/README.md

  --env (-e)                       Output configuration variables for use in other scripts

 Parameters:
- --domain (-d) domain.tld         Use specified domain name instead of domains.txt, use multiple times for certificate with SAN names
+ --domain (-d) domain.tld         Use specified domain name(s) instead of domains.txt entry (one certificate!)
- --force (-x)                     force renew of certificate even if it is longer valid than value in RENEW_DAYS --config (-f) path/to/config.sh  Use specified config file --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation)
+ --force (-x)                     Force renew of certificate even if it is longer valid than value in RENEW_DAYS --privkey (-p) path/to/key.pem   Use specified private key instead of account key (useful for revocation) --config (-f) path/to/config.sh  Use specified config file
 ```

 ### domains.txt